BEIRUT ART FAIR

 What we are focusing the most on at BEIRUT ART FAIR is going further and innovate.
 We want to give our collector the will to come back on the next editions to discover more.

 What about the format of the fair in the digital age?

 Nowadays, fairs have to work very actively with the digital tools, especially social media.
 During Beirut Art Fair, we regularly share pictures and videos of the galleries’ booths, pieces, performances, talks, and so on.
 It’s very well documented.

 Social media are very useful, but collectors will always prefer to come and visit, especially to see artists from the emergent scene.
 To be honest, despite these technological progresses, it’s not comparable to when you have the pieces in front of you.
 Digital tools only are a complement to a visit but they won’t ever replace it.

-Please name two other art fairs you would suggest
+What are two other art fairs you would suggest?

 I highly recommend 1-54 London, the Contemporary African Art Fair, held in Somerset in October.
 I particularly love its quality and its display.
 It shows a real creativity and a fantastic energy.